There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 So there you have it.
 240° F for 60 minutes should be enough to decarboxylate any cannabis with a reasonably low moisture content.
 For material with higher moisture content, the time can be extended but the temperature should not be increased.
 If you are concerned about losing organic compounds, lower heat can be used but the time should be extended to compensate.”

 So after gathering all of this information, I was pretty content thinking I was decarbing at the right temp for the right amount of time.
-Since I don’t have a lab to test in and I didn’t have a tCheck until very recently, I thought that I was really killing it at the decarb game and my edibles were more effective than ever.
+Since I don’t have a lab to test in, I thought that I was really killing it at the decarb game and my edibles were more effective than ever.

 But just when I was getting comfortable and set in my ways, Ardent Cannabis released this amazing blog post that explained how my oven method was probably burning off some of my THC.